 In those days, Vienna had a population of two million, greater than today.
 It was an imperial capital of palaces, museums and theatres, with a massive bureaucracy but no emperor and no empire.
 Today’s telephone book still shows how cosmopolitan the city had become.
 After the traumas of loss of international reach, and after partnering in another monstrous imperial fantasy, the city has recovered to again be perhaps the most liveable city in the world.

-But all is not well in Austria.
+But today all is not well in Austria.
 Since elections last year the country has been led by a coalition of conservatives and the extreme right under the charismatic young conservative leader, Sebastian Kurz.
-Tapping anti-immigrant populism, Austria now postures with Hungary and Poland in challenging European integration and promoting identity checks within the once virtually borderless Schengen community.
+Over the past sixty years Austria has been generous to waves of refugees from Soviet dominated Eastern Europe, the collapse of Yugoslavia, and the conflicts in the Middle East.
+But there is growing concern that the numbers are unsustainable.
+Media discusses the “Australian solution.”
+Tapping anti-immigrant populism, Austria now increasingly aligns with those challenging European integration and promoting identity checks within the once virtually borderless Schengen community.

 Having once lived in Vienna for several years, this northern summer I visited with a particular goal in mind: to find out how Austria was marking the centenary of the end of the empire.
 I went armed with a copy of Australian scholar Tim Bonyhady’s Good Living Street, a richly perceptive account of the fortunes of his Viennese family, the Gallias, through the war and the collapse of the empire, in Vienna and then, after they were driven out by the Nazi regime, in Australia.